miyanyan/mathplot/README.build.linux.md

-# Building with morphologica on GNU/Linux
+# Building with mathplot on GNU/Linux

-You don't need to *build* morphologica to use the headers, but you *will* need to install the dependencies.
+You don't need to *build* mathplot to use the headers, but you *will* need to install the dependencies.

-The cmake-driven morphologica build process compiles a set of test and example programs which require all of the dependencies to be met.
+The cmake-driven mathplot build process compiles a set of test and example programs which require all of the dependencies to be met.

-Programs that ```#include``` morphologica headers will also need to link to some or all of those dependencies.
+Programs that ```#include``` mathplot headers will also need to link to some or all of those dependencies.
 Finally, you'll need the cmake program and a C++ compiler which can compile c++-20 code.

 ## *Required*: Install dependencies

-morphologica code depends on OpenGL, Freetype and glfw3.
+mathplot code depends on OpenGL, Freetype and glfw3.
 Armadillo and HDF5 are optional dependencies which you may need.
-Armadillo is required if you use the BezCurve class or any of the classes HexGrid/ReadCurve/CartGrid (which all use BezCurvePath and hence BezCurve).
-HDF5 is required if you use the HdfData wrapper class, or if you want to compile HexGrid/CartGrid with built-in save() and load() functions.
+Armadillo is required if you use the `sm::bezcurve` class or any of the classes `sm::hexgrid`/`mplot::ReadCurve`/`sm::cartgri`d (which all use `sm::bezcurvepath` and hence `sm::bezcurve`).
+HDF5 is required if you use the `sm::hdfdata` wrapper class, or if you want to compile `sm::hexgrid`/`sm::cartgrid` with built-in `save()` and `load()` functions.

 ### Package-managed dependencies for Ubuntu/Debian